Access glossary about dams

 1) Filled out the registration form at the Knowledge Center or at the Feijão

-Center with personal data (full name, ID, social security number, date of birth,
+Center with personal data (full name, ID, social safety number, date of birth,

 address, e-mail, and telephone).